sundrio/sundrio/annotations/builder/readme.md

 On any POJO you can add the `@Buildable` annotation on a single constructor.
-On compile time a builder will get generated that will contain methods for all of the constructor arguments.
+On compile time a builder will get generated that will contain methods for all of the constructor arguments (or all properties that have a getter and a setter).
 For example:

 ```java
 @Buildable